jkunimune/Djastiz/README.md

 # Modern Djastiz

-So, you want to speak a better and more succinct version of [Olde Djastiz](https://github.com/jkunimune15/Djastiz/tree/master).
+So, you want to sing a better and more succinct version of [Olde Djastiz](https://github.com/jkunimune15/Djastiz/tree/master).
 How do you do that?
-By speaking Modern Djastiz\*, that's how!
+By singing Modern Djastiz\*, that's how!
 What's Modern Djastiz?
 It's a high-level language optimised for efficiency that I invented.
 Here's how it works.

 ## Writing and pronunciation

 Before you read any further, you'll need to know how to read, say, and write these words.
-Djastiz has 28 letters: three nasals, three unvoiced plosives, three voiced plosives, six unvoiced fricatives, six voiced fricatives, and seven vowels/approximants.
-It is written using a phonetic alphabet, which reads top-to-bottom, then left-to-right.
-The letters are as follows.
-- [`nga`](writing/nga.svg) is Romanized "ng" and pronounced /&#331;/ in the [IPA][1].
-- [`ne`](writing/ne.svg) is Romanized "n" and pronounced /n/ in the [IPA][1].
-- [`mo`](writing/mo.svg) is Romanized "m" and pronounced /m/ in the [IPA][1].
-- [`ko`](writing/ko.svg) is Romanized "k" and pronounced /k/ in the [IPA][1].
-- [`tu`](writing/tu.svg) is Romanized "t" and pronounced /t/ or /t&#810;/ in the [IPA][1].
-- [`pa`](writing/pa.svg) is Romanized "p" and pronounced /p/ in the [IPA][1].
-- [`gr`](writing/gr.svg) is Romanized "g" and pronounced /g/ in the [IPA][1].
-- [`de`](writing/de.svg) is Romanized "d" and pronounced /d/ or /d&#810;/ in the [IPA][1].
-- [`bi`](writing/bi.svg) is Romanized "b" and pronounced /b/ in the [IPA][1].
-- [`hu`](writing/hu.svg) is Romanized "h" and pronounced /x/ in the [IPA][1].
-- [`thr`](writing/thr.svg) is Romanized "th" and pronounced /&theta;/ in the [IPA][1].
+Musical Djastiz has a unique phonology comprising four vowels, five consonants, and six tones.
+Besides the miniscule inventory, it creates a unique sound by defining its tones very precisely.

+In Musical Djastiz, the first vowel in every sentence is articulated at some pitch.
+This is the tonic pitch.
+The meanings of all words are dependent on the pitches of their syllables relative to this tonic.
+Note that perfect pitch is not necessary to sing Musical Djastiz, as the tonic is defined by the first syllable.

-- [`fe`](writing/fe.svg) is Romanized "f" and pronounced /&#632;/ in the [IPA][1].
+- `áe` is Romanized "a" and pronounced /&#604;/ in the [IPA][1].
-- [`yi`](writing/yi.svg) is Romanized "y" and pronounced /&#611;/ in the [IPA][1].
+- `ȅl` is Romanized "e" and pronounced /e/ in the [IPA][1].
-- [`dha`](writing/dha.svg) is Romanized "dh" and pronounced /&eth;/ in the [IPA][1].
+- `ōél` is Romanized "o" and pronounced /o/ in the [IPA][1].
-- [`vo`](writing/vo.svg) is Romanized "v" and pronounced /&beta;/ in the [IPA][1].
+- `ūje` is Romanized "u" and pronounced /u/ in the [IPA][1].
-- [`she`](writing/she.svg) is Romanized "sh" and pronounced /&#642;/ in the [IPA][1].
+- `lél` is Romanized "l" and pronounced /l/ in the [IPA][1].
-- [`ssa`](writing/ssa.svg) is Romanized "ss" and pronounced /&#643;/ in the [IPA][1].
+- `mōl` is Romanized "m" and pronounced /m/ in the [IPA][1].
-- [`si`](writing/si.svg) is Romanized "s" and pronounced /s/ in the [IPA][1].
+- `poő` is Romanized "p" and pronounced /p/ in the [IPA][1].
-- [`zhr`](writing/zhr.svg) is Romanized "zh" and pronounced /&#656;/ in the [IPA][1].
+- `rűl` is Romanized "r" and pronounced /r/ in the [IPA][1].
-- [`jo`](writing/jo.svg) is Romanized "j" and pronounced /&#658;/ in the [IPA][1].
+- `jo` is Romanized "j" and pronounced /&#658;/ in the [IPA][1].
-- [`zu`](writing/zu.svg) is Romanized "z" and pronounced /z/ in the [IPA][1].
-- [`rm`](writing/rm.svg) is Romanized "r" and pronounced /&#633;&#809;/ or /&#633;/ in the [IPA][1].
-- [`iz`](writing/iz.svg) is Romanized "i" and pronounced /i/ or /j/ in the [IPA][1].
-- [`uss`](writing/uss.svg) is Romanized "u" and pronounced /u/ or /w/ in the [IPA][1].
+- `mȍ` is Romanized "&#9676;&#783;" and pronounced at the tonic frequency.
-- [`ar`](writing/ar.svg) is Romanized "a" and pronounced /a/ or /&#600;/ in the [IPA][1].
+- `jèl` is Romanized "&#9676;&#768;" and pronounced at 125% the tonic frequency.
-- [`ey`](writing/ey.svg) is Romanized "e" and pronounced /e/ or /&#603;/ in the [IPA][1].
+- `lōm` is Romanized "&#9676;&#772;" and pronounced at 150% the tonic frequency.
-- [`ou`](writing/ou.svg) is Romanized "o" and pronounced /o/ or /&#596;/ in the [IPA][1].
+- `óm` is Romanized "&#9676;&#769;" and pronounced at 175% the tonic frequency.
-- [`al`](writing/al.svg) is Romanized "l" and pronounced /l&#809;/ or /l/ in the [IPA][1].
+- `le̋l` is Romanized "&#9676;&#779;" and pronounced at twice the tonic frequency.

-If a single letter has multiple pronounciations, either can be used without affecting the meaning.
-Syllables are often built such that one pronounciation is easier to use than the other.
-Clusters of latin consonants that can be interpreted as a single phoneme should always be interpreted as a single phoneme; in the rare case that two adjacent romanised phonemes would normally appear to be a diagraph, for example a `ne` immediately preceding a `gr`, an apostraphe shall be used to prevent the confuson of this consonant cluster with a `nga`: `n'g`.

-The actual Djastiz character for each letter in svg format can be found in the "[writing](writing)" folder of this repository.
-While there are no punctuation glyphs in Djastiz, words are separated by spaces that occupy the same vertical space as a letter.
-In polysyllabic words, the stress is placed on the second syllable.
-Arabic numerals are the preferred method for writing numbers, but be sure to use the slashes for 0 and 7 to distinguish them from `ko` and `ey`.
+- `moja` is Romanized as a vowel without an accent and can be pronounced at any pitch.
+Musicians and poets often use these syllables to insert color-tones into their speech, while most people simply repeat the pitch of the previous syllable.

+Note that the tones are all approximate; as long as they roughly evenly divide the frequency space among them, it should be intelligible.
+Rounding these to an equal-tempered scale is no problem.
+Indeed, small changes in the set of pitches used conveys aspects of the manner or mood of the sentence.
+Lowering the `jèl` to 120% the tonic indicates uncertainty, while raising the `lōm` to 156% the tonic indicates conviction.
+Doing both expresses sarcasm.
+Lowering the `óm` to 167% the tonic expresses familiarity between the singer and listener, while raising it to 188% expresses distance or wariness.
+In addition to this, the tonic often changes from sentence to sentence.
+Generally, raising the tonic when moving to a new sentence indicates that the second sentence builds off the first, while lowering it indicates a change of topic.

+While syllable length is not phonemic, polysyllabic words are generally sung at a quicker tempo than monosyllabic ones.
+Two identical vowels of the same pitch with no consonant between them should be separated with a glottal stop.

+For now, Musical Djastiz solely uses the Latin Alphabet.
+I'll design something prettier if I ever feel like it, but for now, I'm kind of done with this one.
+Artlangs are not my forte.

 [1]: http://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/ "International Phonetic Alphabet"

 ## Grammar

-The grammar of Modern Djastiz is designed to have as few rules as possible while remaining syllable-efficient and consise.
-The result is a language that is admittedly somewhat challenging to learn, but very easy to use once you know it.
-At least, I assume.
-I'll have more conclusive data once my child learns English.
-Anyway, on with the grammar!
-Each Djastiz sentence has two basic parts: the _tense marker_ and the series of _postpositional phrases_.
+The grammar of Musical Djastiz is completely ripped from Modern Djastiz.
+I made some tweaks to ensure every sentence ends on a stable note, but other than that, I just let it be.
+Each Djastiz sentence has three basic parts: the _tense marker_ the series of _postpositional phrases_, and the _predicate_.

 ### Tense markers

 A tense marker gives the general purpose of a sentence.
-If included, it is the first thing in the sentence.
-If omitted, as it often in the first sentence in a phrase, it is implied, usually as `dhi`.
+It is the first thing in the sentence.
 There are ten tense markers, and each creates a fundamentally different kind of communication.
 - `dhi` is the _declarative_ tense marker.
 It precedes a sentence that conveys information.
-The event or fact described in a declarative sentence is true, according to the speaker.
+The event or fact described in a declarative sentence is true, according to the singer.
 - `ung` is the _interrogative_ tense marker.
 It precedes a sentence that requests information.
 An interrogative sentence usually contains the word `l` at least once, though the position of `l` can also be implied.
-In either case, `l` represents a piece of information missing from the sentence that the speaker would like to know.
+In either case, `l` represents a piece of information missing from the sentence that the singer would like to know.
 - `bu` is the _imperative_ tense marker.
 It precedes a sentence that requests action.
-An imperative sentence describes an event or action that the speaker wants to happen.
+An imperative sentence describes an event or action that the singer wants to happen.
 - `e` is a bit more complicated.
 It does not create sentences at all, but rather _noun clauses_.
 These will be discussed in [&#167;2.3](#noun-phrases).
 - `yidh` is the _bureaucratic_ tense marker.
 It behaves similarly to `dhu`, specifically in contexts where saying a sentence causes it to be true.
 Bureaucratic sentences are especially useful for proclamations, definitions, and assumptions in mathematical proofs.
 - `vub` behaves exactly like `bu`, but frames the request as less mandatory and more polite.
-The frequency with which one uses `vub` versus `bu` completely depends on the society, and since no society actually speaks Djastiz, I have no idea how useful this word is.
+The frequency with which one uses `vub` versus `bu` completely depends on the society, and since no society actually sings Djastiz, I have no idea how useful this word is.
 - `oth` is the _salutary_ tense marker.
 It is used to construct basic greetings. `oth` is a _simple tense marker_, which means that it can be used with simpler sentence patters.
 These will be discussed further in [&#167;2.7](#special-words).
 - `thu` is the _antisalutory_ tense marker.
 It is used to construct basic parting statements and, like `oth`, is simple.
 - `ja` is the _exclamatory_ tense marker and is used to express general happiness or approval.
 It is also a simple tense marker.
 - `oj` is the _antiexclamatory_ tense marker, which expresses general unhappiness or disapproval.
 It is also a simple tense marker.

 In addition to labelling the type of sentence, the tense marker indicates the start of the sentence.
-The sentence is ended with the punctuation marker of the next sentence or with the silence after a person stops talking.
+The sentence ends with the predicate, which we will discuss briefly.
 Between these tokens lies the meat of the sentence: postpositional phrases.

 ### Postpositional phrases

 Every postpositional phrase describes one aspect of the event described by the sentence, and comprises two parts: the _complement_, which is a noun phrase, and the _postposition_, which is drawn from the following list of fifteen.
 The postposition specifies what aspect of the sentence is being described, and the complement describes that aspect.
 These postpositional phrases may occur in any order.
 There are three classes of postpositional phrase.

-The _predicate_ acts as a postpositional phrase even though it does not actually have a postposition.
-A sentence can have at most one predicate, which is a single _verb_ placed among the other postpositional phrases.
-It describes the most fundamental meaning of the sentence beyond the tense: what kind of action or event is being described.

 _Argumentative postpositions_ also may only be included once per sentence, if that.
 Each one may or may not be _applicable_ based on the predicate.
 If an argumentative preposition is applicable, it may be included in the sentence, but does not need to be if its complement is implied.
 A proper Djastiz dictionary would list the applicable argumentative prepositions for every verb in the language, as well as their precise meanings in each case.
 Let's be real, though.
 There's no way I'm going to do that.
-Instead, I'll leave it up to the speakers' discretion when each preposition is applicable.
+Instead, I'll leave it up to the singers' discretion when each preposition is applicable.
 In general:
 - `r` denotes the _subject_ of the action, the agent that initializes and/or carries out the action (e.g. the planner of `rih`). `r` is almost always applicable.
 - `u` denotes the _direct object_, the object on which the subject acts or to which the action refers (e.g. the food of `ukiaj`). `u` is never applicable when `r` is not.
 - `i` denotes the _indirect object_ of the action, the concept that the subject indirectly affects or references (e.g. the order of `shaid`).
 It often functions in tandem with `iu` (e.g. the old and new values in `ry`). `i` is never applicable when `u` is not.